Cal Poly Olympians

 Former Cal Poly first baseman/outfielder Jimmy Van Ostrand played first base for Team Canada in the 2008 Olympics and went 0-for-2.
 He finished the tournament 4-for-15 (a .267 average).

 Van Ostrand was 2-for-4 in Canada's 10-0 win over China, then went 1-for-3 with a double in a 7-6 loss to Cuba.
 He was used as a pinch-hitter in Canada's 1-0 loss to South Korea as well as in a 5-4 setback against Team USA.
 Van Ostrand was 0-for-1 in both games.

 Van Ostrand did not play in a 1-0 loss to Japan but went 1-for-3 with a walk while playing first base and left field in a 4-0 win over the Netherlands, snapping a four-game Team Canada losing streak.
 He singled to drive in a run in the eighth inning against the Netherlands.

 Van Ostrand was named to the 24-man Team Canada roster in July 2008 due in large part to his performance in the seven-game round-robin Final Olympic Qualifying Tournament held in Chinese Taipei in March.
 Van Ostrand hit .556 on 10-for-18 hitting, striking out just twice and walking three times.
 He drove in eight runs.

-Van Ostrand currently plays in the Houston Astros’ minor league system.
+Van Ostrand played in the Houston Astros’ minor league system for a few years.